 - 68% of client companies have grown sales since entering the program; 53% have added employees

-Two thirds of GLTAAC clients have increased productivity, while 84% of firms report that they are more competitive
+Over half of GLTAAC clients have increased productivity, while 78% of firms report that they are more competitive

 The Great Lakes Trade Adjustment Assistance Center has over 30 years of experience helping small manufacturers that have been hurt by imports improve their competitiveness.